Adamwgoh/llm-chatbot-workshop/README.md

 1. Download [Ollama](https://ollama.com/download) and have it running.
 Or run it in a Docker container.
 Check the [docs](https://github.com/ollama/ollama) for instructions.
 2. Node.js (18+) and npm is required.
 [Download](https://nodejs.org/en/download)

+# Deployment

+This project uses Fly.io as part of the deployment.
+Please note that the Github actions CICD only deploys the webapp to fly.io as a NextJS App.

+If you are intending to deploy your own LLM, do

 # Deploy your own to Vercel or Netlify in one click ✨